cinnamon-bun/concurrency-friends/README.md

 }
 ```

 This is actually a priority queue behind the scenes.
-Every item you push is given an auto-incrementing priority that starts at 1000.

 You can provide your own priority as a second parameter to `push`, like `push(item, 7)`.

-Lower priority items will go first (when there's more than one waiting).
+Priorities can be numbers or strings.
+Items with lower priorities will go first, when there's more than one item waiting (lower numbers, or earlier-sorting strings).

+Items without priorities are given an auto-incrementing priority number that starts at 1000.
+Watch out that these might sort into the middle of your custom-provided priorities, if you are mixing items with and without explicit priorities.

 ```ts
 // Example: priority queue Conveyor